reevafaisal/weather_predictions/README.md

 - Random Forest and Meta models, with their ability to handle complexity, are better suited for generalization, and this helps explain their better performance on Iceland's data.

 #### Spatial Analysis

+Note: While grouping by country, the aggregation metric used was max, to amplify extreme weather conditions allowing for comparisons with the [anomaly detection](./index.html#statistical-anomaly-detection) schemes explored earlier.

 <div style="margin-bottom: 5px;">
   <iframe src="assets/temp_chlo.html" width="800" height="550px" frameborder="0" scrolling="yes" style="transform: translateX(-50px);margin-bottom: 5px;"></iframe>